incud/QuantumPathKernel/gaussian-mixtures/README.md

 ![Workflow](quantum_path_kernel_workflow.png)

+The workflow that is used to evaluate the perfomances of the Quantum Path Kernel with respect to the Quantum NTK is explained in details within the linked article.

 The only executable is ```quantum-path-kernel.py```, which is run with different commands to generate the (training and testing) datasets, train and evaluate the models and generate the plots.
-The list of commands can be shown with
+The list of commands can be shown with:

     python3 quantum-path-kernel.py --help

-while the detailed usage of each command can be shown with
+while the detailed usage of each command can be shown with:

     python3 quantum-path-kernel.py <command> --help

-The documentation for our code can be found in file TODO.

 ## Requirements